Compare Insurance Quotes

 The claims procedure starts with several options for having damage assessed.
 The first is the use of one of Allied’s drive-in claims centers, where the car can be inspected quickly and a written estimate provided.
 This process takes about 45 minutes and can make things go faster with the claim.
 After the estimate is written, the adjuster will work with the repair shop chosen by the policyholder to handle all payments and repairs, and adjust estimates if new damage is found by the shop during the process.

 Customers can also go directly to an Allied Vehicle Repair Network shop, where the damage will be assessed and repairs begun.
 Work through this network is guaranteed for the life of the car, and adjusters work directly with the shops.

 As always, customers have the choice of repair shops, whether in the network or outside of it, although they will forfeit the guarantee of repairs if the company is not in the network.

 Allied will also help customers with obtaining a rental car for the duration of the repairs, and can provide other services such as towing and cleanup after fire or other damage that requires special restoration.

 The Allied website doesn’t provide detailed information on timing or what to expect as claims proceed.
 They do promise quick claims response and have clearly made an effort to provide as many ways as possible to make reporting and proceeding with claims work easier on the customer.
 Claims will likely follow the standard stages of reporting, customer contact by the adjuster, investigation and estimate, and claims settlement.

 Allied doesn’t appear on J.D.
-Power’s claims satisfaction rankings, although parent company Nationwide does and is ranked just below industry average with a 3 out of 5 star ranking.
+Power’s claims satisfaction rankings, although parent company Nationwide does and is ranked “better than most” with a 4 out of 5 star ranking.
 We’ll take a look at Allied’s overall customer satisfaction and how often claims service comes up in complaints against the company in the next section.